stephaneeybert/butik-rest/README.md

 Swagger

-The API is exposed at http://localhost:8080/api/swagger-ui.html
+The API (is) was exposed at http://localhost:8080/api/swagger-ui.html BREAKING !
+Swagger breaks Spring REST.
+Issue opened at https://github.com/springfox/springfox/issues/2623 The Swagger configuration is removed from the project.

 Some example API requests
 ```